 Falling Walls Science Breakthroughs of the Year Award

-The Falling Walls Science Breakthroughs of the Year, initiated by the Berlin-based Falling Walls Foundation, showcases and celebrates the most recent breakthroughs in science and society from all around the world.
+The Falling Walls Science Breakthroughs of the Year Award, initiated by the Berlin-based Falling Walls Foundation, showcases and celebrates the most recent breakthroughs in science and society from all around the world.
 Awardees are selected by a jury comprising globally recognised experts in the fields.

-Four other CUHK scientists were shortlisted as finalists in other categories, including:
+Two CUHK researchers were shortlisted as finalists in two categories, including:

 |Prof. Li Zhang, Dept. of Mechanical & Automation Engineering||Prof. Shih-Chi Chen, Dept. of Mechanical & Automation Engineering|

 |Engineering and Technology | Wirelessly-powered soft medical devices that revolutionise clinical therapies||Science Start-ups | Precision Cut Ltd.|

 |Prof. Li Zhang of CUHK Faculty of Engineering is a world leading pioneer in developing wirelessly-powered soft medical devices that can revolutionise clinical therapies, in particular non-invasive treatments in the digestive system.
 His breakthroughs include electronic stents for gastric acid reflux treatment, and magnetic slime robot and soft robots that can be deployed in the digestive system for minimally invasive surgery, micromanipulation and targeted drug delivery.||Prof. Shih-Chi Chen co-founded Precision Cut Ltd, which presents an ultrafast microtome that sections fresh tissues and soft materials into thin slices.
 Combining with light sheet microscopy, Precision Cut offers a personalized medicine medical solution, e.g. tumors from patients are sectioned into thin arrays and cultured alive for drug screening.
 The 3D imaging platform also realises automated 3D super-resolution imaging.